TX-1

-TX-1 is an arcade racing simulation game developed by Tatsumi and released in 1983.
-It was licensed to Namco, who in turn licensed it to Atari, Inc. for release in the United States, thus the game is considered a successor to Pole Position and Pole Position II.
-It was also released in the United Kingdom, Ireland and mainland Europe via Atari Ireland.
-Taito handled distribution in the Eastern Hemisphere.
+TX-1 is a 1983 racing video game developed and published by Tatsumi for arcades.
+It was licensed to Namco, who in turn licensed it to Atari, Inc. for release in the United States.

 TX-1 placed a greater emphasis on realistic simulation racing than previous games in the genre, with details such as forcing players to brake or downshift the gear during corners to avoid the risk of losing control, and let go of the accelerator when going into a skid in order to regain control of the steering.
 It was also the first car driving game to use force feedback technology, which caused the steering wheel to vibrate, and the game also featured a unique three-screen arcade display for a more three-dimensional perspective of the track.
 It also introduced nonlinear gameplay by allowing players to choose which path to drive through after each checkpoint, eventually leading to one of eight possible final destinations.

 A sequel, TX-1 V8, was released in 1984.
 Both TX-1 and its sequel were highly successful in Japan, where they were the top-grossing upright/cockpit arcade cabinets for a combined sixteen months between 1983 and 1985.
 The sequel was not licensed by Atari for North American release.

 Gameplay

 The player about to pass an opponent.

-Gameplay is similar to Pole Position, in that the player, piloting a Formula One racecar, needs to reach a check point in a certain period of time in order to continue playing.
-While negotiating the course, the driver needs to exercise caution in the turns, as excessive speed will cause the car to skid; additionally, the driver needs to pass slower cars carefully to avoid a fiery crash.
+Gameplay is similar to Pole Position, in which the player, driving a Formula One race car, must reach a check point in a certain period of time in order to continue playing.
+While negotiating the course, the driver must exercise caution in the turns, as excessive speed will cause the car to skid; additionally, the driver must also pass slower cars carefully to avoid a fiery crash.

 Unlike Pole Position, each stage ends at a branch point; depending on which way the driver turns, the course will be substantially different.
 The final two stages of this five-stage game were based upon famous Formula One races of the time and are identified by the name of the country; the path chosen during the previous three stages determines which "races" can be run in the final two stages.
 TX-1 was a pioneer in this style of play, which would be copied by myriad other games, especially Sega's successful Out Run series.